Mindy Carson: Recordings

-Carson then moved to Columbia Records, and her duet with Guy Mitchell, "Cause I Love You That's-A-Why", climbed on the charts to the top 25.
+Carson then went to Columbia Records, and her duet with Guy Mitchell, "Cause I Love You That's-A-Why", reached #25 on the Billboard.
 She also guest-starred on ABC's 1957 series The Guy Mitchell Show.
 "All the Time and Everywhere", a big hit in the United Kingdom for Dickie Valentine, went nowhere for Carson and other U.S. recording artists.
 A cover of The Gaylords' big hit "Tell Me You're Mine" charted at No. 22, and a few others made the top 30 in 1952, 1953 and 1954.

 Her song "Memories Are Made of This" with the Ray Conniff Orchestra was issued in 1955.

-In August 1955, she scored a hit when her recording of "Wake the Town and Tell the People" reached No. 13, despite the fact that the trends in popular music were moving to rock and roll and she was not generally a rock singer.
-Carson had a minor hit with "The Fish", the single prior to "Wake The Town...", which was a mild rocker based on a proposed dance craze.
+In August 1955, she scored a hit when her recording of "Wake the Town and Tell the People" reached No. 13, despite the fact that the trends in popular music were moving to rock and roll and like many of her contemporaries she did not have much feel for the format.
+Carson had a minor hit with "The Fish", the single prior to "Wake The Town...", which was a light rocker based on a proposed dance craze.
 The record appeared in both the Cashbox and Music Vendor retail surveys.
-She had only one more hit, Ivory Joe Hunter's "Since I Met You Baby" in 1957.
-By 1960, her recording career was over.
+She had only one more hit with a white R&B cover, Ivory Joe Hunter's "Since I Met You Baby" in 1957.
+Carson was dropped from Columbia in 1958.
+She released three more singles on Philips, Joy, and W&G Records before retiring from recording in 1960.
+Carson also recorded two LPs, Mindy Carson and Orchestra, and Baby, Baby, Baby, both based around the gimmick of every song having a variation of the same title.